 Where to Party

-Alternatively, head to Leopard Valley on the Palolem-Agonda Road to dance the night away.
-It's south Goa's biggest outdoor dance club.
+Alternatively, go to Leopard Valley on the Palolem-Agonda Road to dance the night away.
+It's South Goa's biggest outdoor dance club.

 Many people wonder whether they should book their accommodation in advance at Palolem, or just turn up and hope they find a beach hut.
 If you're not too fussy about where you stay, it's possible to do the latter.
 However, the good places do fill up quickly during peak season in December and January, so booking ahead can be wise.
 Make sure you bring a flashlight and mosquito repellent.
 A sweater can also come in handy during the cooler months.